mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/2-Most-Recent_times.md

 steps_hashed: null
 ---

-### Scenario 1: Able to copy the contents of a scheduled message.
+### Scenario 1: Able to see most recent custom time when scheduling a message

 Steps: